ValMilkevich/code-conf.com/_events/code-alliance-5th.md

 09:30
 **Welcome** Jump start Program for the day with brief introductions from all member participants.
 10:00
-**State Of The Union** A welcome to CoDe Alliance, whats new, what has changed.
+**State Of The Union** A welcome to CoDe Alliance, what's new, what has changed.
 Status on backlog, pipeline and roadmaps.
 10:45
 **Brain storm topics for afternoon café discussions** 11:00